-For more than 1,000 miles the Rio Grande/Río Bravo River forms the international boundary between Mexico and the United States; of which, Big Bend National Park administers approximately one-quarter of that boundary.
+For more than 1,000 miles, the Rio Grande/Río Bravo River forms the international boundary between Mexico and the United States; of which Big Bend National Park administers approximately one-quarter of that boundary.

 Few areas exceed the park’s value for the protection and study of fossil resources.
-Over the years, archeologists have discovered artifacts estimated to be 9,000 years old, and historic buildings and landscapes offer graphic illustration of life along the international border at the turn of the century.
+Over the years, archeologists have discovered artifacts estimated to be 9,000 years old, and historic buildings and landscapes offer graphic illustrations of life along the international border at the turn of the century.

 Following the Mexican-American War, which ended in 1849, several military surveys were made of the uncharted land of the Big Bend.

 Shortly after Solis discovered the ore, a local U.S. Customs agent and Boquillas, Texas, store owner Ed Lindsay filed the first mining claim on Mariscal Mountain.
-When news got out, other prospectors began to comb the area and several new communities would crop up including Terlingua, San Vicente, and Coyote.
-The Lindsay Mine would produce from 1900 to 1905, but encountered numerous difficulties, the biggest of which was transportation.
+When news got out, other prospectors began to comb the area, and several new communities would crop up, including Terlingua, San Vicente, and Coyote.
+The Lindsay Mine would produce from 1900 to 1905 but encountered numerous difficulties, the biggest of which was transportation.
 Moving the ore by mule to the nearest smelter was tedious and unprofitable.
-Lindsay sold his interests to Isaac Sanger of Dallas in November, 1905 and the Texas Almaden Mining Company then operated the Mariscal Mine for the next four years until it closed due to a worldwide economic depression.
+Lindsay sold his interests to Isaac Sanger of Dallas in November 1905, and the Texas Almaden Mining Company then operated the Mariscal Mine for the next four years until it closed due to a worldwide economic depression.

 Today, the park is dotted with old buildings and ruins, the physical remains of past settlements.
 Thousands of archeological sites hold remnants of the material remains of 10,000 years of Indian occupation of the Big Bend.

-Big Bend National Park headquarters is located 70 miles south of Marathon, Texas and 108 miles from Alpine, Texas via Hwy.
+Big Bend National Park headquarters is located 70 miles south of Marathon, Texas, and 108 miles from Alpine, Texas via Hwy.
 118. Adjacent to the National Park, Big Bend Ranch State Park covers another 311,000 acres and is the largest State Park in Texas.